turing-machines/mentals-ai/README.md

 ### 📝 Short-Term Memory (experimental)

-Short-term memory is a memory that allows intermediate results of the agent's work to be stored and use it for further reasoning.
-The contents of this memory are accessible from all instruction contexts.
+Short-term memory allows for the storage of intermediate results from an agent's activities, which can then be used for further reasoning.
+The contents of this memory are accessible across all instructional contexts.

-The `memory` tool is used to store the data.
-When storing, a keyword and a description of the content are generated.
-In the example below, the `meme_recall` instruction knows about the meme because it was previously memorized.
+The `memory` tool is used to store data.
+When data is stored, a keyword and a description of the content are generated.
+In the example below, the `meme_recall` instruction is aware of the meme because it was previously stored in memory.

 ```
 # root